ConnorBar/audio/scripts/README.md

 ### Spectrogram Augments
 - as of right now i just standardize the mfccs
-- can also look into wavelets as opposed to mfccs
+- can also look into wavelets as opposed to mfccs or in tandem as a second channel/append to the end

 none yet, can do any of these:
 - Frequency mask